 W.I.T.S. certification expires on the last day of the month two (2) years following the date of certification.

 For example, if an individual is certified on May 15, 2016, certification will expire on May 30, 2018.
-Applications for recertification must be submitted at least 90 days prior to the date on which the certification expires.
+Applications for recertification must be submitted at least 30 days prior to the date on which the certification expires for us to return your updated certificate on time.

 Recertification reminder notices are issued 120 days before the recertification application deadline to the last known email address of each certificant.
 Certificants are responsible for notifying the W.I.T.S. office of any changes in address, including email address.